Overview

 A tender was awarded to SNG Engineering Pty Ltd to build the new Wilcannia water treatment plant.

-A $2 million additional emergency groundwater bore for Wilcannia, including reticulation to the water treatment plant, is due to be completed by mid-2026.
+An additional emergency groundwater bore for Wilcannia, including reticulation to the water treatment plant, is progressing with key milestones reached in mid-2026 ahead of drilling.

-The bore will be used in severe drought when the river is dry, ensuring Wilcannia has a reliable backup water supply should there be water quality or pipeline issues with the current bore at Union Bend.
+The bore will provide an additional emergency water supply during severe drought when the river is dry, or if there are water quality or operational issues with the existing bores at Union Bend.

-We have been working closely with key stakeholders including First Nations, Central Darling Shire Council, community and landholders to progress the project.
+We have been working closely with key stakeholders including First Nations communities, Central Darling Shire Council, Wilcannia Golf Club and community members to progress the project.

 The Wilcannia additional emergency bore is funded separately from the Wilcannia Weir Replacement Project.
 Upon identifying the need for the additional emergency bore in 2023 as part of the integrated approach to water security and quality for Wilcannia, the Department's Water Group internally sourced $2 million to fund the construction of the bore.